squidowl/halloy/book/src/configuration/conditions.md

 exclude = { criteria = [{ channel = "#halloy", user = "GH-Bot" }, { channel = "#halloy", user = "ChanServ" }] }
 ```

-Using regular TOML table can help with legibility, as in this example excluding
+Using a regular TOML table can help with legibility, as in this example
-notifications for highlights by `GH-Bot` and `ChanServ` in `#halloy`.
+excluding notifications for highlights by `GH-Bot` and `ChanServ` in `#halloy`.

 ```toml
 [notifications.highlight.exclude]